-The Qwest architecture also supports convergence in the area of wireless/wireline integration. are the worldwide standards for the creation, delivery and playback of multimedia over 3rd generation, high-speed wireless networks.
-The 3GPP Release 5 IP Multimedia Subsystem (IMS) abstracts the access method from the application.
-The standard also provides for other common systems such as the Home Subscriber Server (HSS) to coordinate user profile and application data.
+The Qwest architecture also supports convergence in the area of wireless/wireline integration.

+abstracts the access method from the application.
+The standard also provides for other common systems such as the Home Subscriber Server to coordinate user profile and application data.
 This simplifies application development by removing authentication, user profile management, and end-point control from the application.
 Complying with this standard allows users to access applications through third parties.
-This capability is analogous to roaming, but provides users a full suite of services via third-party access.
+This capability is analogous to roaming, but provides users a full suite of services via third party access.